ray-project/ray/doc/source/index.rst

 **Ray is a fast and simple framework for building and running distributed applications.**

-.. tip:: Join our new `community slack <https://forms.gle/9TSdDYUgxYs8SA9e8>`_ to discuss Ray!
+.. tip:: Join our `community slack <https://forms.gle/9TSdDYUgxYs8SA9e8>`_ to discuss Ray!

 Ray is packaged with the following libraries for accelerating machine learning workloads: